mikebeaton/BootHelperPkg/README.md

 ## Purpose

-This can be used as a stand-alone bootable image, or as a tool from UEFI Shell or Open Core bootloader.
+Can be used as a stand-alone bootable image (e.g. on a USB stick), or as a tool from UEFI Shell or Open Core bootloader.

-The idea is to let you quickly set some useful nvram values which would normally require you to boot all the way into macOS recovery.
+The idea is to let you quickly set some useful nvram values which would normally require booting all the way into macOS recovery.

+Features:

-You can very quickly do the equivalent of `csrutil enable/disable` (Big Sur or Catalina settings).
+ - You can very quickly do the equivalent of `csrutil enable/disable` (Big Sur or Catalina settings).

-You can quickly set `nvram boot-args="-no_compat_check"` (may be the only setting you need, after [installation](...), to run Big Sur on an only slightly incompatible mac).
+ - You can quickly set `nvram boot-args="-no_compat_check"` (may be the only setting you need, after [installation](...), to run Big Sur on an only slightly incompatible mac).

-You can quickly set/clear `StartupMute` (which doesn't require Recovery mode to set normally; I just found it useful to add it here).
+ - You can quickly set/clear `StartupMute` (which doesn't require Recovery mode to set normally; I just found it useful to add it here).

-There is also a basic - but hopefully useful - ability to list and view the value of every variable stored in your Mac's nvram.
+ - There is also a basic - but hopefully useful - ability to list and view the value of every variable stored in your Mac's nvram.

 ## Usage

-### Standard
+### Standard Usage

 Download the current [release zip file](...).